AD Ray Tanner and Head Coach Chad Holbrook met with the media Monday morning

 Meyers came to Carolina after one year at Old Dominion as assistant coach and recruiting coordinator.
 Prior to his first stint at ODU, Meyers spent four years as the pitching coach and recruiting coordinator at the University of North Carolina-Wilmington where he worked with pitchers and catchers.
 The 1995 Seahawk staff ranked 11th nationally in earned run average at 3.37 with two pitchers ranked among the nation's top 15 in strikeouts per nine innings.

-Meyers also coached at Gulf Coast Community College in Panama City, Fla., 1989-91 (ranked 4th nationally in 1989) where several pitchers went on to sign professionally or with Division I schools including Tim Davis (Seattle Mariners) and former Gamecock pitcher Scott Pace.
+Previous to his UNC-Wilmington stint, Meyers worked at Gulf Coast Community College in Panama City, Fla., 1989-91 (ranked 4th nationally in 1989) where several pitchers went on to sign professionally or with Division I schools including Tim Davis (Seattle Mariners) and former Gamecock pitcher Scott Pace.
 Meyers managed the 1994 Winchester, Va., team in the Shenandoah Valley league to a second place finish.
-He is also a popular clinician and has worked camps at a number of institutions.

 He began his coaching career as a graduate assistant at the University of South Alabama from 1988-89.
 Born Jerald Ray Meyers March 8, 1965 in Harvey, Ill., Meyers grew up in Chesterton, Ind., where he attended Chesterton High School, earning four letters in baseball and basketball.
 He was a second team all-state selection in basketball.